Please email or call for appointment 617 489-0035. Online ordering always available.

-Ziatypes have the look of platinum/palladium prints but are not as difficult or expensive to produce.
-This beautiful alternative processes maybe the perfect match for your photographic imagery.
+Ziatypes are a versatile palladium-based printing-out process that makes it possible to assess exposure during development.
+This beautiful alternative process maybe the perfect match for your photographic imagery.
 The Ziatype Workshop is for beginners and photographers with basic knowledge of the ziatype process.
 Expert instructor, Anne Eder, will take participants through the complete process of making ziatypes from digital image to finished ziatype print.

 Anne will step participants through the entire process, starting with making a contact negative on an inkjet printer, coating of light sensitive paper, exposure with sunlight, and the final archival wash.